ssmirr/appdev-chapters/refactoring-fortune-teller-with-dynamic-routes.md

 # Refactoring Fortune Teller with Dynamic Routes

-This chapter is the companion to [the Refactoring Fortune Teller project](https://github.com/appdev-projects/refactoring-fortune-teller), which is the sequel to the [the Fortune Teller project](https://github.com/appdev-projects/fortune-teller).
+This chapter is the companion to [the refactoring-fortune-teller project](https://github.com/appdev-projects/refactoring-fortune-teller), which is the sequel to the [the fortune-teller project](https://github.com/appdev-projects/fortune-teller).

 ## Part 1: Dice

+Our starting point for refactoring-fortune-teller is the target for fortune-teller.
+So, in the code you're starting with for this project, the horoscopes in Part 2 have already been debugged, and the dice in Part 3 have already been built out.

-Our goal is to keep fortune-teller working exactly the same way that it was after we finished debugging the horoscopes in Part 2 and building out the dice in Part 3; we're not going to add a thing.
-But we're going to get rid of 90% of the lines of code within it, while keeping the functionality exactly the same.
+In refactoring-fortune-teller, our goal is to keep everything working exactly the same way that it is; we're not going to much.
+But we're going to get rid of 90% of the lines of code, while keeping the functionality the same.
 How?
 With **dynamic route segments**.
 Consider this target:

 [https://refactoring-fortune-teller.matchthetarget.com/roll/2/6](https://refactoring-fortune-teller.matchthetarget.com/roll/2/6){:target="_blank"}